Want the perfect workout program?Take Quiz

 So how much LISS do you need?
 That's a tough question to answer.

-For example, a generic suggestion is to perform three LISS cardio sessions weekly, each 45 to 60 minutes.
+For example, a generic suggestion is to perform three LISS cardio sessions weekly, like an incline walking treadmill workout for weight loss, each 45 to 60 minutes.

 However, we fully believe you should also do some HITT, so now you're up to at least 4 cardio sessions a week.
 This will be an extra 2.5-3.5 hours of weekly training.